 The consequences of insider trading violations can be severe.
-AGNC people who trade on inside information, or who communicate (or tip) this information to others so that they may trade, may face a civil penalty of up to three times the profit gained (or loss avoided), a substantial criminal fine and a jail term of up to ten years.
+AGNC people who trade on inside information, or who communicate (or tip) this information to others so that they may trade, may face a civil penalty of up to three times the profit gained (or loss avoided), a substantial criminal fine and a jail term of up to 20 years.
 Additionally, if we or our senior officers do not take appropriate steps to prevent AGNC people from insider trading, we may also face severe legal consequences, including, among other things, substantial criminal penalties.

 Accordingly, if you have material, nonpublic (i.e., inside) information about AGNC or another company, you should not buy or sell securities of AGNC or the other company (including derivative securities such as put and call options) until a reasonable time after the inside information has been publicly disclosed.
-You also should not disclose inside information to others outside AGNC until a reasonable time after the information has been publicly disclosed.
+You also should only disclose or discuss inside information with other AMM Group members who need to know, or use, the information as part of their employment or service for the AMM Group, and you should not disclose inside information to others outside AGNC until a reasonable time after the information has been publicly disclosed.
 In addition, it is never appropriate for you to advise others to buy or sell AGNC securities.